 If a technical founder is completely focused on the technical end, they usually bring a CEO in.

-The role of a CEO entails the overseeing of each and every high-end aspect of the company, building the vision of the organization, creating strategic partnerships, engaging in media activities (interviews, PR) and much more.
+The role of a CEO entails overseeing each and every high-end aspect of the company, building the vision of the organization, creating strategic partnerships, engaging in media activities (interviews, PR), and much more.

 It’s a leadership role.
-And it’s not limited to the tech department as a growing organization branches into a creative team, marketing department, sales force, finances, operations, hiring, revenue…
+It’s not limited to the tech department as a growing organization branch into a creative team, marketing department, sales team, finances, operations, hiring, revenue…

-Working closely with the tech team (on behalf of a CTO) would drastically limit the attention to every other team in the company.
+Working closely with the tech team (on behalf of a CTO) would drastically limit the attention of every other team in the company.